-Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a person impacted by the behaviour, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.
+At this school we prefer the term person(s) impacted by the behaviour (this is how we will refer to the term previously known as 'victim' throughout the policy).

-Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
-However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
-We will decide what's appropriate and which terms to use on a case-by-case basis.
+Alleged perpetrator is a widely used and recognised term.
+However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the persons who instigated the behaviour too.
+At this school we prefer the term person(s) who instigated the behaviour (this is how we will refer to the term previously known as 'perpetrator' throughout the policy).